lightning-js/blits/docs/template_syntax.md

-# Blits - Lightning 3 App Development Framework
+---
+prev:
+  text: Components
+  link: components
+next:
+  text: Component State
+  link: component_state
+---

-## Template structure
+# Template structure

 Blits uses an easy-to-read XML-style template syntax.
 The syntax is inspired by frameworks like VueJS, so developers familiar with Vue will recognize certain concepts.